dkolb/crimsoncraft/README.md

-# Taintcraft Issues
+# Crimson Craft Repository

-This is an empty repository utilized for issue tracking the Taintcraft Minecraft Server.
+This is a repository utilized for issue tracking, documentation, etc. of the Crimson Craft Minecraft Server.